-Apple Black Rot, caused by Botryosphaeria obtusa, is a common disease of apples and pears.
+Photo by Sherrie Smith, University of Arkansas Cooperative Extension Apple Black Rot, caused by Botryosphaeria obtusa, is a common disease of apples and pears.
 Fruit, leaves, and limbs may all be affected.
-Symptoms on limbs begin as The bark slightly sunken, reddish-brown areas. eventually becomes cracked, revealing small, black fruiting bodies of the fungus in the cankered areas.
-Most Black rot cankers remain small, but some enlarge over the course of several years, killing the bark and causing dieback.
+Symptoms on limbs begin as slightly sunken, reddish-brown areas.
+The bark eventually becomes cracked, revealing small, black fruiting bodies of the fungus in the cankered areas.
+Most Black Rot cankers remain small, but some enlarge over the course of several years, killing the bark and causing dieback.
 Limbs injured by low temperatures, insects, or Fire blight are the most susceptible to Black Rot cankers.
 Fruit is commonly infected early in the season as soon as bud scales begin to open.
 Minute red flecks develop on the sepals, later becoming purple surrounded by a red ring.
 The sepals become brown and rotted.
-This results in a blossom-end rot later in the season.
+This results in a blossomend rot later in the season.
 Similarly, infections on young fruit begin as tiny red flecks soon after petal fall.
 The flecks become purple pimples that remain small until the fruit begins to ripen.
-At that time they rapidly develop into large lesions that form a series of concentric black and brown rings.
+At that time, they rapidly develop into large lesions that form a series of concentric black and brown rings.
 Eventually the fruit mummifies and may remain attached to the tree.
 Leaf lesions begin as small purple flecks that enlarge and become circular tan to brown spots with purple margins.
 Leaves that are heavily infected become chlorotic and fall from the tree.
-Trees that lose a majority of their leaves early in the season are unable to produce a good fruit crop, severely reducing yield and quality.
-The pathogen overwinters on mummified fruit Control of Black Rot is a and in limb cankers. combination of good cultural practices and chemical controls.
-All mummified fruit, dead wood, and prunings should be removed from the orchard.
-Orchard sprays should begin as green tip.
-Sovran 50WG and Pristine are labeled for control of Black Rot in commercial orchards.
+Trees that lose most of their leaves early in the season are unable to produce a good fruit crop, severely reducing yield and The pathogen overwinters quality. on mummified fruit and in limb cankers.
+Control of Black Rot is a combination of good cultural practices and chemical controls.
+All mummified fruit, dead wood, and pruning should be removed from the orchard.
+Orchard sprays should begin at green tip.
+Sovran 50WG and Pristine are labeled for control of Black Rot commercial in orchards.
 Homeowners may use a fruit tree spray containing Captan.